 The automotive industry is an engine of growth for the Indian economy.
 The auto component industry contributes 2.3% to National GDP, providing direct employment to 1.5 million people.

 The 'Make in India' campaign of the government has enthused the entire manufacturing sector.
 Focus on ease of doing business, implementation of GST and other reforms augur well for the component manufacturing industry.

-While the last year had significant challenges for the sector, the component industry fared reasonably well with exports scaling to USD 11.2 billion and an overall turnover of USD 38.5 billon.
+While the last year had significant challenges for the sector, the component industry fared reasonably well with exports scaling to USD 10.9 billion and an overall turnover of USD 43.5 billon.
 Aimed at an holistic growth model for the automotive industry, The Automotive Mission Plan (AMP 2026) has set a target of a turnover of USD 200 billion by 2026 for the auto component sector backed with strong exports ranging between USD 70 -80 billion.

-ACMA would endeavor to focus on strengthening our capabilities for new product development, improving quality standards, evolving our technology for meeting the evolving emission and safety standards, upgrading people skills to support domestic and global expansion.
+ACMA would endeavor to focus on strengthening it members' capabilities for new product development, improving quality standards, evolving technology for meeting the evolving emission and safety standards, upgrading people skills to support domestic and global expansion.

 This calls for a more collaborative approach between the various stakeholders of the value chain i.e. component manufacturers, OEMs, Machine Tool Suppliers, the Raw Material industry and the Government.

 I am confident that as an industry we will rise to the challenges and with the support of all stakeholders, firmly build on the global-quality manufacturing ethos that we have already established in the last few decades.